dikaaayy/spotify-clone/README.md

 ## Preview of the Web

-You can access the preview of this project in [Here](http://spotify.andikay.me)
+You can access the preview of this project in [Here](http://andikay.me)

 ## How to use

 If you want to build it from scratch, use [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with [npm](https://docs.npmjs.com/cli/init) or [Yarn](https://yarnpkg.com/lang/en/docs/cli/create/) to bootstrap the example.
-You can clone the project to
+You can also clone the project

 ```bash
 npm install